-Titan’s VIP door-to-door travel service collects you from home, for your flight to Amsterdam.
-Upon arrival, embark MS Bellejour (4T), where light refreshments are available.
-A welcome cocktail and captain’s gala dinner are served this evening.
+Titan’s VIP door-to-door travel service collects you from home, for your flight to Budapest.
+On arrival, we embark MS Bellejour (4T), where light refreshments are available.
+This evening, enjoy a welcome cocktail party and captain’s gala dinner on board.

 Day 9 - Bamberg

 Our third taste of Bavaria is the enchanting town of Bamberg.
 Head out bright and early to make the most of the UNESCO-listed old town before we set sail this afternoon.
 The town had a huge influence on Germany from the 10th century onwards, by inspiring eminent philosophers who lived there.
 Marvel at the Romanesque Cathedral where emperors and popes lie entombed.
 Our optional tour for the day also includes the magnificent New Residenz palace.
 The beautiful rose gardens boast over 4,500 blooms in the summer, and offer fantastic city views.

 The Würzburg Residence Palace is a masterpiece of southern German baroque and one of the most important castles by Balthasar Neumann.
 It was built at the beginning of the 18th century for Prince-Bishop Johann Philipp Franz von Schönborn.
 The wonderful frescoes and magnificent staircase, with its unsupported vaulted ceiling, have been painstakingly restored.
 We visit the palace on an included walking tour.

 Get a glimpse of village life today between Wertheim and Miltenberg.
 Take a morning stroll through quaint Wertheim.
 This afternoon, in medieval Miltenberg, perhaps opt for a beer tasting at a local brewery.
 Explore the town’s beautiful timber-framed houses and the small castle surrounded by wooded hillsides.

 Day 12 - Rüdesheim